WHY IS PCA&D MOVING TO HYBRID LEARNING FOR THE 2020-21 ACADEMIC YEAR?

-No. A fifth of the classes on the fall schedule will be available fully online.
+No. Nearly half of the courses on the spring schedule will be available fully online.
 All others will require you to be in class each period, and others will be hybrid, where you will be expected to be in class some days, and connected remotely to others.

-If any of your online courses are delivered synchronously (that is, in real-time), your professors will expect you to attend class on the scheduled days and times, most likely through Google Meet, just as if you were attending a class on campus.
-Even some asynchronous classes will require you to take exams at a specified time.
-Check your class syllabus.
+Yes.
+Online courses are delivered synchronously (that is, in real-time) and your professors will expect you to attend class on the scheduled days and times, most likely through Google Meet, just as if you were attending a class on campus.
+Check your class syllabus for more information.

-Yes, you may do so by contacting the email@example.com during the add/drop period of the semester, which for Fall 2020 is August 24 through September 4.
+Yes, you may do so by contacting the firstname.lastname@example.org during the add/drop period of the semester, which for Spring 2021 is January 25 through January 29.

 Your professors will be developing a variety of different approaches to hybrid classes.
 In some cases, you may be in class on certain days of the week and expected to complete other assignments online.
 Your course syllabus should provide this information.